exuehn/Project.Presentation/README.md

 Remembering how we felt when we first accessed technology and interfaces where we had to adjust the way we think or move

 # Aesthetics

-What will it look like?
-Include an example of the style.

 It would look very 1990s, old webpage designs.
 Very old school vibes, bright colours that doesn't go well together.